rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 <a href="url">Display text of hyperlink</a>
 ```
 The hyperlink displays the text enclosed between the start and end tag to the user.

+We can remove the underline of a hyperlink using [this](###-Removing-the-underline-of-a-hyperlink) method explained below.
 <br> <br>

 ### `<img>` element